jrallison/distributedlog/README.md

 ## Your mission, should you choose to accept it:

-Through any means necessary, cause the cluster to break one of the two promises above. `runner.go` will verify both promises at the end of the run.
+Through any means necessary\*, cause the cluster to break one of the two promises above. `runner.go` will verify both promises at the end of the run.

+\* - you can trivally break it by deleting the data behind the nodes... let's limit this to networking and liveness tricks (e.g. force killing nodes, pausing processes, etc, etc).

 ## Example output of `runner.go`: